Back to Blog

 Hamm's Bear

 The iconic Hamm's Bear was first sketched on a restaurant napkin by ad executive Cleo Hovel during a "three-martini" lunch meeting in 1952 at Freddie's restaurant in Minneapolis.
-Among those in attendance were Hovel and "Betty" Burmeister of the Campbell-Mithun ad agency, Howard Swift, a TV animator from Swift-Chaplin in California, and representatives from Saint Paul's Hamm's Brewery.
+Among those in attendance were Hovel, "Betty" Burmeister of the Campbell-Mithun ad agency, Howard Swift, a TV animator from Swift-Chaplin in California, and representatives from St. Paul's Hamm's Brewery.

-The bear became the focal point of advertising campaigns on other mediums.
-Its face could be found on billboards, newspaper ads, sports schedules, and other point-of-sale products.
-A bevy of promotional products followed, including calendars, playing cards, placemats, napkins, coasters, cigarette lighters, salt and pepper shakers, a piggy bank, and more.
+The bear quickly became the focal point of broader advertising campaigns.
+Its face appeared on billboards, newspaper ads, sports schedules, and countless point-of-sale products.
+Promotional items followed, including calendars, playing cards, placemats, napkins, coasters, cigarette lighters, salt and pepper shakers, piggy banks, and a back-lit 1959 ‘cascading-waterfall’ motion sign that soon adorned tavern bars across the Upper Midwest.

-Those advertisements were built on the backdrop of Minnesota’s woods, waters, and wildlife, highlighted the state’s scenic wonder and played a large part in luring tourists to the region.
-In 1960 Minnesota's Conservation Federation awarded Hamm's for drawing attention to the state's "wonderful forests, lake resources, and recreational activities.”
+Commercials told miniature, entertaining stories.
+Viewers became so enthralled that local newspapers began printing the times Hamm's advertisements would air.
+Set against Minnesota's woods, waters, and wildlife, the ads highlighted the state's scenic wonder and helped lure tourists.
+In 1960, Minnesota's Conservation Federation awarded Hamm's for drawing attention to the state's "wonderful forests, lake resources, and recreational activities."

-The ads won critical acclaim.
-In 1959, the Hamm's Bear commercials won the American Legion Auxiliary's first television commercial award.
-Six years later, the Audit Research Bureau ranked the bear "best liked" in national advertisements twenty-two times over a thirty-eight-month span.
-The feat was even more impressive considering Hamm's ads only aired in 31 of the 50 states.
+The campaigns won critical acclaim.
+In 1959, Hamm's Bear commercials earned the American Legion Auxiliary's first television commercial award.
+Six years later, the Audit Research Bureau ranked the bear "best liked" in national advertisements twenty-two times over a thirty-eight-month span—a remarkable achievement, especially since Hamm's ads aired in only 31 of 50 states.

-In 1965 the Hamm family sold the company to Hartford, Connecticut's Heublein, Inc. for $63 million.
-Four years later, the company ended its long relationship with Campbell-Mithun, switching advertising agencies to J. Walter Thompson Co.
+In 1965, the Hamm family sold the company to Hartford, Connecticut's Heublein, Inc. for $63 million.
+Four years later, the brewery ended its long relationship with Campbell-Mithun, switching to J. Walter Thompson Co.
 The Hamm's Bear was retired.

-In 1973, after five consecutive years of sinking sales, the bear was brought back as 'Theodore H. Bear,' president of the Hamm's Brewing Company.
-The loveable oaf of the past was replaced by this tattersall vested, tie-wearing "spokes-bear," who looked the same but acted markedly different than his predecessor.
+In 1973, after five consecutive years of declining sales, the bear returned as 'Theodore H. Bear,' president of Hamm's Brewing Company.
+The lovable oaf of the past was replaced by a tattersall-vested, tie-wearing "spokes-bear," who looked the same but acted markedly different.
+This campaign ran alongside ads featuring 'Sasha,' a live-action Kodiak bear, but it failed to resonate and was soon scrapped.
+The Hamm's Bear returned to hibernation.

-Heublein was a food and beverage dealer, not a brewer.
-In 1975 they sold the company for $6 million to a group of beer distributors, which turned around and sold it to Olympia Brewing Company.
+Heublein, a food and beverage company rather than a brewer, sold Hamm’s in 1975 to a group of distributors, who later passed it on to Olympia Brewing Company.

-In 1978 the Hamm's Bear, everyone's "old friend," made a comeback in print advertisements and promotional products.
+Hamm's Bear—everyone's "old friend"—made a comeback in print ads and promotional products in 1978.
 A short time later, he returned to television.
-After twelve years of poor sales, the Hamm's brand saw immediate improvement.
-Brewery officials credited several changes but believed the bear played a large part in their renewed success.
+After twelve years of poor sales, the brand immediately improved.
+Brewery officials credited multiple changes but believed the bear played a significant role in the revival.

-The bear born on a restaurant napkin was made famous by many incredible artists working in multiple mediums, including Albert Whitman, Howard Swift, Pete Bastiensen, Ray Tollefson, Cy Decosse, Art Babbitt, Patrick DesJarlait, and Bill Stein.
-Many years after the final commercial ran, people fondly recall Minnesota's famous advertising icon from the 'Land of Sky-Blue Waters.'
+The bear born on a napkin was made famous by many incredible artists working in multiple mediums, including Albert Whitman, Howard Swift, Pete Bastiensen, Ray Tollefson, Cy Decosse, Art Babbitt, Patrick DesJarlait, and Bill Stein.
+Even years after the final commercial aired, Minnesotans fondly recall the bear from the "Land of Sky-Blue Waters."

 Bibliography